sfittock/RateMyStudent/README.md

 This process can be conducted manually, althouth, the script will significantly cut down time taken to carryout this process.
 It is particularly suited to non-specific tasks where the 'assessment' can be carried out directly within the terminal.

-An example of the prompt that you could use to pre-train ChatGPT with to ready it for the script's output:
+An example of how to pre-train ChatGPT.
+Using two prompts seems to be more reliable than all information in one prompt.

 Prompt 1: